MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 ## Compatibility support

 While true that mods can increase compatibility with patches using `HasMod` conditions, this isn't always necessary.
-In fact, patches with the highest compatibility will change as few values as possible and thus reducing its interference with other mods.
+In fact, patches with high compatibility will change as few values as possible, reducing the chance of conflicting changes with other mods.
 Thankfully, several options are available.

 ### Fields vs Entries